keypom/keypom-docs/docs/Concepts/KeypomProtocol/password-protect.md

 Password protecting key uses is an extremely powerful feature that can unlock many use-cases.
 Keypom has baked flexibility and customization into the contract such that almost all use-cases involving password protection can be accomplished.
-Whenever a key is added to a drop, it can have a unique password for each individual use, or it can one password for all uses in general.
+Whenever a key is added to a drop, it can have a unique password for each individual use, a set of uses or the same password for all uses.

+___

 ## How Does It Work?